YazAnSh16/team-notes/README.md

 This Repo is for training , Yeah

 #manya
-Git is a distributed version control system: every developer has a complete copy of the repository, including its history, enabling fast and offline-friendly branching and merging.
+I've learned git is a distributed version control system: every developer has a complete copy of the repository, including its history, enabling fast and offline-friendly branching and merging.